algorandfoundation/algokit-utils-ts/docs/v7-migration.md

 })
 ```

-If you were following the recommended guidance for AlgoKitUtils then you can easily tell if you are using the old version by looking for this import line (which can act as a good todo checklist if you are migrating):
+If you were following the recommended guidance for AlgoKit Utils then you can easily tell if you are using the old version by looking for this import line (which can act as a good todo checklist if you are migrating):

 ```typescript
 import * as algokit from '@algorandfoundation/algokit-utils'